SansGuidon/bookmarks/README.md

 * [Mike Crittenden](https://critter.blog/2021/04/23/you-have-to-standardize-before-you-can-standardize/) - (2021) You have to standardize before you can standardize
 * [First Round Review](https://review.firstround.com/empathy-driven-development-how-engineers-can-tap-into-this-critical-skill) - (2019) Empathy-Driven Development: How Engineers Can Tap into This Critical Skill. **See also** [Empathy-Driven Development](https://www.empathy-driven-development.com/)
 > “You can’t say the word ‘empathy’ at a software company.
 No one will take you seriously.”
+* [Yossi Kreinin aka wetware](http://yosefk.com/blog/evil-tip-avoid-easy-things.html) - (2016) Evil tip: avoid "easy" things
+> To a very large extent, [your productivity is a result of what you choose to work on](http://yosefk.com/blog/10x-more-selective.html).
+Keep things perceived as easy out of that list.
+When you can't, postponing an "easy" thing can make it both "harder" and smaller.

 ## Communication
 * [Bohm Dialogue](https://en.m.wikipedia.org/wiki/Bohm_Dialogue) - (also known as Bohmian Dialogue or "Dialogue in the Spirit of David Bohm") is a freely flowing group conversation in which participants attempt to reach a common understanding, experiencing everyone's point of view fully, equally and nonjudgementally.[1]
 This can lead to new and deeper understanding.
 The purpose is to solve the communication crises that face society,[2] and indeed the whole of human nature and consciousness.